The Best One-Month Backpacking Itinerary for North India

 Jaipur Highlights

-AVOID: Chokhi Dhani, it is a trashy tourist trap.
+AVOID: Chokhi Dhani, it's a trashy tourist trap.

 For more information on exploring Jaipur, check out my article: Travelling Rajasthan Independently.